ravisheth/mapsseq/README.md

 ##### Embedding of sample
 - Remove sample from fixative and cut into sub-parts no larger than 3x3mm.
 A smaller size allows for more effecient perfusion of acrymalide solution.
-- Wash in 1mL of PBS 3 times
+- Wash in 1mL of PBS, and let sit for 10 minutes.
+Repeat for a total of 3 times.
 - Prepare an embedding stock solution in the following order on ice, with mixing between each step.
 Make sure to keep all reagents on ice.
 	- 8uL reverse primer (250uM stock), 10uM final
 	- 8uL Cy5 primer (250uM stock), 10uM final